microsoft/code-with-engineering-playbook/observability/tools/loki.md

 # Loki

 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system, created by Grafana Labs inspired by the learnings from Prometheus.
-Loki is commonly referred as Prometheus but for logs, which makes total sense once both tools follow the same architecture, which is a agent collecting metrics in each of the components of the software system, a server which stores the logs and also the Grafana dashboard, which access the loki server to build its visualizations and queries.
+Loki is commonly referred as 'Prometheus, but for logs', which makes total sense once both tools follow the same architecture, which is a agent collecting metrics in each of the components of the software system, a server which stores the logs and also the Grafana dashboard, which access the loki server to build its visualizations and queries.
 That being said, Loki has three main